kontainapp/km-demo/mpt-30b-snapshot-cpu/README.md

 {"result": " there lived two brothers...
 ```

-As can be seen, it took about 44 seconds to load the model the first time from a “cold” start.
+As can be seen, it took about 44 seconds to load the model the first time from a cold start.

 If you repeat the same exercise with other LLMs you will see similar results.
 The table above shows the different models and their loading times.

-When “Scaling up” (adding newer instances of the service) the cluster in say Kubernetes or other “Functions as a service” orchestration systems, this can add up and really make a difference in the user experience during scaleout.

-## Using Kontain Monitor to “Instantly” start the LLM Service
+## Using Kontain to Instantly start the LLM Service

 #### Capturing the LLM Service Snapshot